Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 Recommended reading to learn how to define your target audience(s) and segment your lists to get the best email marketing results:

 With that in mind, leads at the top of the funnel need to receive messages that raise brand awareness and recognition while leads in the middle of the funnel need to receive messages that build trust and nurture your brand’s relationship with them.
 Only leads at the bottom of the funnel are likely to respond positively to promotional email messages.

 Therefore, you need to learn how to write email marketing content that intrigues and motivates recipients across the buyer journey.
 This requires a comprehensive strategy and creating calls-to-action (CTAs) that lead to a variety of goals that are appropriate at different stages of the buyer journey, not just sales.

 How do people engage with the email messages you send?
 Are they opening your messages and clicking on links inside once or multiple times?
-The more engaged people are with your email messages, the better your results will be (and the higher your domain reputation and deliverability will be).
+The more engaged people are with your email messages, the better your results will be (and the higher your domain reputation and inbox deliverability will be).

-In addition to understanding current email marketing trends, staying up to date on best practices, and following the tips included in this guide, you also need to understand the basics of the cannabis industry to create successful email marketing campaigns for cannabis license holders.
+If you’re a B2B email marketer targeting the cannabis industry, it’s also essential that you take the time to understand the basics of the cannabis industry to create successful email marketing campaigns.
 With this knowledge, you’ll be able to develop a B2B email marketing plan that delivers the results you need.